wt-himble/wt-himble/README.md

-When I'm not posting about how much I love billionaires on LinkedIn, you can usually find me skulking about on GitHub.
+When I'm not hiding in the library, you can usually find me skulking about on GitHub.

 **What I do:**